farisfaikar/farisfaikar/README.md

 - 🔭 I’m currently working on lots of **Laravel websites**

-- 🌱 I’m currently learning **Full-Stack, Back-End, PHP, Django, and pretty much all those interesting WebDev stuff**
+- 🌱 I’m currently learning **Full-Stack, PHP, the TALL Stack (Tailwind CSS, Alpine.js, Laravel, Livewire), and pretty much all those interesting WebDev stuff**

 - 🤝 I’m looking for help with **Hacktoberfest this year**